aa-it-vasa/IOT2024-labs/lab2_instructions.md

 1. Import\Open the sketch `AWS_IoT` from the `Lab2` folder.
 Modify the secrets
    _SSID_, _PASS_ and _GROUP_.
 2. Broker can found in _AWS IoT_ page.
-From the left menu, go to _Settings_.
+From the left menu, go to _Settings_ and search for the endpoint URL.
 3. Fill the `client_certificate` within the paranthesis `()` with text of `arduino_client.pem.crt` similar to the one of `root_ca`.
 The root CA was obtained from this [link](https://www.amazontrust.com/repository/AmazonRootCA1.pem).